sejal-kale/Code-Sync-app/README.md

 If you still see ⚠️ Editor ref is NULL, tell me what the logs show!

-2️⃣ Look for these logs and find where it stops:

 ✅ Setting up socket event listener for CODE_CHANGE
 📝 Editor content changed: "new code"